root-hbx/SIC-UNet/README.md

 ## Model Architecture
 The model used in this project is a U-Net, a popular architecture for image segmentation tasks.
 ### U-Net Architecture
-**Encoder**: A series of convolutional layers and max pooling layers that capture the context of the input image.
+-**Encoder**: A series of convolutional layers and max pooling layers that capture the context of the input image.
-**Bottleneck**: The deepest part of the network where high-level features are learned.
+-**Bottleneck**: The deepest part of the network where high-level features are learned.
-**Decoder**: A series of up-sampling layers and convolutional layers that help reconstruct the spatial dimensions of the input image.
+-**Decoder**: A series of up-sampling layers and convolutional layers that help reconstruct the spatial dimensions of the input image.
-**Connections**: Links between encoder and decoder layers to retain fine details.
+-**Connections**: Links between encoder and decoder layers to retain fine details.
 The U-Net model is trained to predict flood areas from the input images.

 ## Requirements